-Neil is a Design Practitioner and Learning Technologist for the School of Art and Design.
+Neil is a Design Practitioner and Learning Technologist for the School of Art and Design, creating, developing and researching technology-enhanced learning experiences.

-Founder and principal of nextdesign, an innovative product design consultancy established in 1992, Neil has collaborated with leading design groups such as IDEO, completed research for Apple Computers, Nokia, London Transport and developed luxurious things for Connolly Leather, Ferrari and Mulberry.
+Neil is a designer and academic with experience of working across a range of disciplines, media and industry sectors.
+Founder and principal of nextdesign, an innovative design consultancy established in 1992, Neil has collaborated with leading design groups such as IDEO, completed research for Apple Computers, Nokia, Transport for London, and developed luxurious things for Connolly Leather, Ferrari and Mulberry.

-- MA (RCA) Royal Colledge of Art, London
+- MA (RCA) - Royal College of Art, London

 - Association for Educational Communications and Technology (AECT).